francostroff/Horiseon-Code-Refactor/README.md

 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

-## Acceptance Criteria
-Your website must meet accessibility standards.
-You can achieve this completing the following:

-Semantic HTML elements can be found throughout the source code

-HTML elements follow a logical structure independent of styling and positioning

-Image and icon elements contain accessible alt attributes

-Heading attributes fall in sequential order

-Title elements contain a concise, descriptive title

 ## What I've done in order to complete the challenge:

-Fixed href for css style document
+Fixed href for CSS style document

-Added correct path to link images from HTML to Css
+Fixed path to link images from HTML to CSS

 Added alt description for each image link

+Added semantic elements in html

 Git add, git commit and git push for each step I've fixed